xumj2021/xumj2021.github.io/content/post/Utilize Google Search.md

     padding: 2px;">Figure 1: Agree the Cookie Policy</div>
 </center>

-Next, we search a random thing (here I use ‘test’) to enter the normal search page, rather than the start page.
+Next, we search a random thing (here I use "test") to enter the normal search page, rather than the start page.
 If necessary, you may want to have your results displayed in English.

 Till now we have finished the initialization of the browser.
 This step returns an initialized `driver' for later use.